hugoalh/scan-virus-ghaction/README.md

 `<RegEx[]>` ClamAV unofficial assets to use, by regular expression and the [ClamAV unofficial assets list][clamav-unofficial-assets-list], separate each name by [list delimiter (input `input_list_delimiter`)](#input_list_delimiter); By default, all of the unofficial assets are not in use.

-> **⚠ Important:** It is not recommended to use any of the ClamAV unofficial assets due to these maybe report more false positives than the ClamAV official assets in most cases.

 #### `yara_enable`

 `<Boolean = False>` Whether to use YARA.
 When this input is `False`, will ignore input [`yara_unofficialassets`](#yara_unofficialassets).

-> **⚠ Important:** It is not recommended to use any of the YARA unofficial assets due to these maybe report more false positives.

 #### `yara_unofficialassets`

 `<RegEx[]>` YARA unofficial assets to use, by regular expression and the [YARA unofficial assets list][yara-unofficial-assets-list], separate each name by [list delimiter (input `input_list_delimiter`)](#input_list_delimiter); By default, all of the unofficial assets are not in use.

-> **⚠ Important:** It is not recommended to use any of the YARA unofficial assets due to these maybe report more false positives.

 #### `update_clamav`